wouter-swierstra/logic-notes/notes/notes.md

 These course notes are intended for the undergraduate course *Logic for Computer Science* that I teach at the University of Utrecht.
-In the first part of the course, I cover the first part of *Modelling Computing Systems* [@modelling]; in these lecture notes I assume students have some familiarity with basic logic, (structural) induction, and a bit of programming experience.
+In the first part of the course, I cover the first half of the book *Modelling Computing Systems* [@modelling]; in these lecture notes I assume students have some familiarity with basic logic, (structural) induction, and a bit of programming experience.

 The contents of these notes are cobbled together from several sources,